Aaron98990/ways-of-the-game/misconduct.md

 - invading a match official's personal space or blocking their path or unnessairily following a match official
 - unnesessairly touching a match official including to get their attention or demonstrate a foul or no foul [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969)
 - surrounding/crowding a match official (don't bother explaining anything if there are more than two people from the same team) (if needed, show a caution to a player who does not have already have a caution) [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=1101)
+- imitating a match official, including their words, accents, gestures, and movements
 - a player being held back but continues disagreeing
 - Air punching towards or away a match official or any other aggressive arm gesture/motion [1](https://youtu.be/hvfV4TPBKxw?feature=shared&t=324), [2](https://youtu.be/ltfnLOybxH8?feature=shared&t=44)
 - coming a distance or running to complain, esspecially a goalkeeper [1](https://youtu.be/1g2DRURrbAo?t=805)